alex-abrehforoush/Percolation/README.md

 <h2 id="results"> 🎉 Results</h2>

 <p align="justify">
   After extracting data from the simulation, we plotted the following graphs.
-The first graph demonstrates that at approximately 60 percent density, the size of the giant component exhibits a higher growth rate.
+The first graph demonstrates that at approximately 60 percent density, the size of the giant component exhibits a higher growth rate and the fractal dimension becomes 2.
 </p>

 <figure>
-  <figcaption align="center"><i>$log (Size of the giant component) vs. log ( Side length of the square corresponding the land)$</i></figcaption>
+  <figcaption align="center"><i>log (Size of the giant component) vs. log (Side length of the square corresponding the land)</i></figcaption>
   <p align="center">
     <img src="images/Giant Component.png" alt="Giant Component" height="648px" width="1102px">
   </p>
 </figure>

-Also, there are some other graphs as follows:
+Also, an initial graph was plotted to demonstrate the uniqueness of the behavior of fractal dimension:
 <figure>
-  <figcaption align="center"><i>Population of Burned Trees</i></figcaption>
+  <figcaption align="center"><i>log (Population of Burned Trees) vs. log (Side length of the square corresponding the land)</i></figcaption>
   <p align="center">
     <img src="images/Population of Burned Trees.png" alt="Population of Burned Trees" height="648px" width="1102px">
   </p>